Paul Fry (speedway rider): Career

 Fry made his debut with the Cradley Heathens in 1984 and rode for a number of clubs during his career.
 He won several team trophies including the British League Knockout Cup with Cradley Heath in 1986 and 1987.
 He joined Exeter Falcons in 1992 and spent five seasons with them.

-He won the Premier League Knockout Cup with the Swindon Robins in 2000.
+Fry won the Premier League Knockout Cup with the Swindon Robins in 2000.

-In 2003, he was part of the Swindon four that won the Premier League Four-Team Championship, which was held on 27 July 2003, at the Abbey Stadium.
+In 2003, Fry was part of the Swindon four that won the Premier League Four-Team Championship, which was held on 27 July 2003, at the Abbey Stadium.
 He won the same event again two years later in 2005, when he was part of the Somerset Rebels four who won the Championship, held on 20 August 2005, at Derwent Park.

-In 2007, he was awarded a testimonial meeting at Somerset's Oak Tree Arena.
+In 2007, Fry was awarded a testimonial meeting at Somerset's Oak Tree Arena.
 He spent his final season in 2009 with Premier league team Newport Wasps and briefly doubled-up with the Poole Pirates.